-The School-wide scheme, CareersFest, where students are encouraged to take advantage of career workshops, opportunities for postgraduate study options, presentation and interview skills, business start-up initiative and interview preparation.
-CareersFest links with the University Careers Service and students are made aware of the advantages of this link.
+The University-wide Careers week provides students with opportunities to take advantage of career workshops, opportunities for postgraduate study options, presentation and interview skills, business start-up initiative and interview preparation.
+Careers week links with the University Careers Service and students are made aware of the advantages of this link.
 Students are also encouraged to consult their academic tutor for advice and guidance in their post graduation applications, plans and initiatives.